 - An unemployment payment will be processed shortly after you file for the first full week of benefits

-Remember: You will need to file for unemployment weekly.
+Remember: You will need to file for unemployment weekly, under both the traditional and PUA programs.
 Return to VEC’s website and use your PIN to file for unemployment benefits every week as long as you are out of work.
 VEC recommends filing continuing unemployment claims on Sunday, Monday, or Tuesday of each week.

 VEC is updating its website with several important notices to people who are filing claims.
 We will also post those notices here:

 Important: Effective March 15, Gov. Ralph Northam suspended the one-week waiting period for filing, as well as the requirement to conduct a weekly job search.

 Important: VEC’s online claim filing system is working, but it is not sending confirmation numbers.
 Claims are being received and VEC is working on fixing the online error.

 If you are looking for work during the coronavirus pandemic, 10 On Your Side has also put together a list of employers that are hiring.
 We are updating that list as information becomes available.

 There are several plans to provide federal aid to workers who are unemployed due to COVID-19.

 - The federal government passed a stimulus package that will result in one-time payments to Americans.
 The government plans to issue this money to individuals whether they are unemployed or working.
 Single adults will receive $1,200.
 Married couples will receive $2,400.
 Families will receive $500 per child they claim on their taxes.
 These amounts are accurate for people earning up to $75,000, but the amount starts to lessen the more you make above that amount.
 People earning more than $99,000 — or couples making more than $198,000 — do not qualify.